department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/research-plan.md

 **Learn more about how Veterans would like to go about providing updated information - such as financial information or dependents - that could impact their health care benefits after enrollment.**

-- Where do Veterans call out as the way to manage their health benefits like finanical updates and copays?
+- Where do Veterans call out as the way to manage their health benefits information like finanical updates and copays?
 - Currently, how do Veterans prefer to provide updated financial information (in person at appointments or over the phone)?
 Ideal state, how would Veteran's prefer to make these updates?
 - Do income updates cross benefits in the Veteran's POV or do they associate them only with their health care benefits?
 - Would Veterans prefer to be prompted to provide updated financials or do this proactively?
 - If notified, how and what method (text, email, call, mail)?
-- Where would Veterans expect to find where to update their financial income and deductibles online?
+- Where would Veterans expect to find the ability to update their financial income and deductibles online?
 - Is there frustration about steps or processes after the initial application process in regards to providing updated information?
 - Does updating dependents seem like a health care benefits tasks or a global task for Veterans to complete?
-- Is updating dependents another common task Veterans are needing to complete when filling out an EZR today?
+- Is updating dependents another common task Veterans are needing to update for their health benefits today?